 Healthcare has been a hot career choice for people who are just graduating from high school or anyone interested in a career change.
-Thanks to the Baby Boomers retiring and aging, nursing and various other healthcare positions are well in demand.
+Thanks to the Baby Boomers retiring and aging, nursing, and various other healthcare positions are in high-demand.

 However, with the sudden change in the way we pay for medical care, many people are looking for alternative ways to treat minor ailments on their own.
 This has opened the doorway for many people who are looking to start a new career at home and who are interested in working in the medical field.